Divadrax/code-challenge-erpxba/README.md

-# Code Challenge Solution
+# Coding Test Solution
-This is my solution to the Reckon code challenge.
+This is my solution to the Reckon coding test.
 It uses Mocha, Express and Axios, so an `npm install` is needed on installation.

 To start the server:
 ```